 The two risks with hierarchical HITs are the use of an invalid HID

 and forced HIT collisions.
-The use of a DNS zone (e.g.
+The use of a DNS zone (e.g.,

 "hhit.arpa.") is a strong protection against invalid HIDs.
 Querying

 an HDA's RVS for a HIT under the HDA protects against talking to